All Projects Are Possible

 Guide for New Projects at the Park

-Want to put in that Dog Park?
-Ziplines?
+Want to develop that Dog Park?
+How about some Ziplines?
 Caterpillar testing grounds?
 A Memorial Rose Garden?
 That makes you a “Park Use Advocate.”
-Click here for the SHCP Guidelines for Park Use Advocates.
+Here are the current guidelines designed to help bring your activity or project into being.
+All potential Park Use Advocates are encouraged to review this information closely.

 Our Mission